-Here’s why the Postal Service wanted to remove hundreds of mail sorting machines
+Here’s why the Postal Service wanted to remove hundreds of mail-sorting machines

-But USPS officials and industry insiders say the removals were part of a long-range plan, one that reflects Americans’ diminishing use for letters and growing reliance on package delivery.
+But Postal Service officials and industry insiders say the removals were part of a long-range plan, one that reflects Americans’ diminishing use for letters and growing reliance on package delivery.

 The 671 machines slated for removal were scattered across 49 states, the District of Columbia and Puerto Rico.
-At the state level, the removals correlated closely with population: states with more people, and hence a larger USPS footprint, had more machines taken out.
+The removals correlated closely with population: States with more people and, hence, a larger USPS footprint had more machines taken out.
 California had the greatest number, 76, followed by Florida (59), Texas (58) New York (52) and Ohio (34).
 Alaska is the only state with no machines on the list.

+According to data provided by the union, 618 of the 671 machines were to be disconnected by Aug.
+1.

+While the Postmaster General’s announcement gave no indication whether previously disconnected machines were to be reinstated, emails obtained by The Washington Post show that Kevin Couch, a director of maintenance operations at the USPS, sent word to the agency’s maintenance managers on Tuesday afternoon that “they are not to reconnect/reinstall machines that have previously been disconnected without approval from HQ Maintenance, no matter what direction they are getting from their plant manager.”

 Data published in USPS reports submitted annually to the Postal Regulatory Commission show the agency typically decommissions dozens, sometimes hundreds, of machines each year.
 However, they also show that this year’s reductions in sorting capacity are larger than they were in prior years.

-In 2018, for instance, the agency decommissioned roughly 3 percent of its Delivery Bar Code Sorters, or 125 machines.
+In 2018, for instance, the agency decommissioned about 3 percent of its Delivery Bar Code Sorters, or 125 machines.
 In 2019, it was 5 percent, or 186 machines.
 The 671 on this year’s list amounted to about 13 percent.

-The agency “routinely moves equipment around its network as necessary to match changing mail and package volumes,” the USPS said in a statement.
-“Package volume is up, but mail volume continues to decline."
+The agency “routinely moves equipment around its network as necessary to match changing mail and package volumes,” the Postal Service said in a statement.
+“Package volume is up, but mail volume continues to decline.”

 The machines can label and sort tens of thousands of letters, bills and ballots, each hour.
 They include:

-- Facer-Canceler Systems, which label incoming mail with bar codes that allow workers to track items through processing.
+- Facer Canceller Systems, which label incoming mail with bar codes that allow workers to track items through processing.

 - Bar Code Sorters, among the most common machines, sort labeled letter-size mail into Zip codes and even into delivery sequence for letter carriers.

-- The Flat Sorting Machines and Flat Sequencing Machines, or FSSs, perform similar tasks on larger sized paper mail, though they have run into trouble.
-A 2018 report by the USPS Inspector General found that a decline in “flat” mail — paper mail larger than letter-size envelopes — made it difficult for the USPS to hit their goals.
+- The Flat Sorting Machines and Flat Sequencing Machines, or FSS’s, perform similar tasks on larger-size paper mail, though they have run into trouble.
+A 2018 report by the Postal Service inspector general found that a decline in “flat” mail — paper mail larger than letter-size envelopes — made it difficult for the agency to hit its goals.
 Some mail handlers also say they find the expensive machines unreliable and prefer to sort flats by hand.

 Some postal workers worry that losing some of the machines could spell delays.

 “Those machines have done more to create efficiency than any other machine in the past couple decades,” said one letter carrier in Los Angeles, who asked not to be named out of fear of reprisal.
-“If the mail volumes have declined enough to justify [removals] then, fine, but you’ve also created less room for error if some of these machines break down.”
+“If the mail volumes have declined enough to justify [removals], then, fine, but you’ve also created less room for error if some of these machines break down.

 “And these machines are old,” the carrier said.
 “I have to imagine you’re creating a pretty slim margin for error if you’re removing machines, even if mail volumes have decreased.”

-The Postal Service been streamlining its sorting equipment since the 2000s, when mail volume began to decline.
+The Postal Service has been streamlining its sorting equipment since the 2000s, when mail volume began to decline.
 The machine cuts often coincide with facility consolidations.
-A 2018 report from the USPS Inspector General found that a “network rationalization plan” that involved facility consolidations and machine removals saved the agency $91 million, a hefty savings, but short of the $1.6 billion projected.
+A 2018 report from the Postal Service inspector general found that a “network rationalization plan” that involved facility consolidations and machine removals saved the agency $91 million, a hefty savings, but short of the $1.6 billion projected.
 The equipment reductions did, however, create valuable floor space for package processing.

 Mailing groups have hailed the reductions, saying the Postal Service has long held onto excess capacity that has slowed operations and inflated the cost of service.